StatisticsNZ/R/README.md

-# Welcome to Statistics New Zealand's R Repository
+# Welcome to Stats NZ's R Repository

-A collection of R packages produced by Statistics New Zealand and contributors.
+A collection of R packages produced by Stats NZ and contributors.

-## Demographic Estimation and Forecasting
+## Packages for Demographic Estimation and Forecasting

 A set of packages for demographic estimation and forecasting consisting of:

-+ [**`classconc`**](https://github.com/StatisticsNZ/classconc) Functions and data structures for working with concordances between statistical classifications, e.g. concordances between  occupational codes or geographical units.
-Under development.
++ [**`classconc`**](https://github.com/StatisticsNZ/classconc) Functions and data structures for working with concordances between statistical classifications.
 + [**`dembase`**](https://github.com/StatisticsNZ/dembase) General-purpose tools for demographic analysis, broadly defined.
 Includes facilities for data manipulation, multistate models, projections, and plotting.
 Uses S4 classes and methods.
-Under development.
 + [**`demdata`**](https://github.com/StatisticsNZ/demdata) Example datasets for demography.
 + [**`demest`**](https://github.com/StatisticsNZ/demest) Estimating and forecasting demographic rates and counts, using Bayesian methods.
-Under development.
 + [**`demlife`**](https://github.com/StatisticsNZ/demlife) Functions and data structures for working with life tables.
++ [**`demfam`**](https://github.com/StatisticsNZ/demfam) Functions and data structures for forecasting households and families.
++ [**`nzreg`**](https://github.com/StatisticsNZ/nzreg) Example datasets for New Zealand regions.

+All these packages are still under development.
+In particular, the user interface changes from time to time.
+If you are using these packages, please visit this site regularly to get the most recent version.
+We will post the packages on CRAN when they are sufficiently stable and mature.

+The New Zealand data in packages **dembase** and **nzreg** are for methodological and software development, and not for statistical analysis.
+The data are not necessarily up-to-date, and contain imputed or perturbed values.
+For statistics on New Zealand, please see the [Stats NZ website](https://www.stats.govt.nz).

-To install all available packages run:
+To install the packages run:

 ```r
 library(devtools)